ioccc-src/winner/2005/jetro/README.md

 ## To build:

 This entry requires SDL.
-See [3.8  - How do I compile an IOCCC winner that requires SDL1 or SDL2?](/faq.md#SDL) for information on how to install it if you haven't already.
+See [3.8  - How do I compile an IOCCC entry that requires SDL1 or SDL2?](../../faq.html#SDL) for information on how to install it if you haven't already.

 If you have SDL installed: